rhcarvalho/russian-doll/README.md

 # russian-doll

-Experiment with bundling files in an executable
+This is a simple proof-of-concept of embedding arbitrary files in a Go program, using the self-extracting zip file technique.